 Overall microsites are a great choice when your goal is brand awareness related.

-Landing pages are designed specifically for the purpose of converting prospects.
+post-click landing pages are designed specifically for the purpose of converting prospects.
 Unlike on microsites, information and entertainment always come second to persuasive design.

-Businesses use landing pages to convey facts, figures, and testimonials in the briefest way possible to convince prospects that they’re worth buying into.
+Businesses use post-click landing pages to convey facts, figures, and testimonials in the briefest way possible to convince prospects that they’re worth buying into.
 Here’s a great example from Salesforce:

 While this page is likely great at converting, what it’s certainly not is entertaining.
 There’s no cool parallax scrolling effect, nor videos of elves dancing.

 This page tells you why you should use Salesforce’s CRM, and it does it quickly.
 No beating around the bush here.

 post-click landing pages are easy to create (especially with Instapage’s software), quick to launch, and don’t require a heavy amount of content or a big marketing budget.

 However, they do have their weaknesses when compared to microsites: